 She laughed.
 ‘You still have my hat.’

 ‘Oh.
 Right.’
 Harry chewed his lip.
 ‘Give me one moment.’
-He darted up the stairs, plucked Fleur’s feathered straw bonnet off the door, then hurried back down.
+He darted up the stairs, plucking Fleur’s feathered, straw bonnet off the door and hurrying back down.
 ‘Here.’

 ‘Merci.’
 Fleur took it from his fingers and placed it atop her head with a small smile.
 ‘What about my other feather?’